 Completely reloads the current project by closing and re-opening it.

 Reloads the tests, merging any changes into the tree.

 Displays a list of runtime versions you may select in order to reload the tests using that runtime.
 This submenu is only present if you have more than one runtime version available.
 Any framework versions not supported by your NUnit installation will be disabled until you install the necessary NUnit components.

-Displays a list of recently opened files from which the user is able to select one for opening.
+Displays a list of recently opened projects and assemblies from which the user is able to select one for opening.

 Closes and exits the application.
 If a test is running, the user is given the opportunity to cancel it and or to allow it to continue.
 If the open project has any pending changes, the user is given the opportunity to save it.